AriaTheCurseling/obsidian/Shoot Em' Rouge/Weapons/Music Box.md

-Spreads its adjecency bonus globally
+Spreads its adjacency bonus globally